This post may contain affiliate links. Please read our disclosure policy.

 • Carrots: You’ll need to finely shred about 3 medium carrots for major carrot cake goodness!

-How to make this carrot cake muffin recipe
+How to make carrot cake muffin recipe

 1. Prep: Preheat the oven to 350ºF and line your muffin tin with paper liners.